 Maximize Rewards on Your Big Spending

 Discover it® Cashback Match™: If you’ve saved up enough money to pay for your home remodel outright, then putting your expenses on a rewards credit card can help you bring in a huge chunk of cash back.
 The Discover it card offers 1% cash back on all purchases and 5% back in certain rotating categories each quarter.
 But right now, Discover is offering to double the cash back that new cardholders earn during their first year.
 This incredible sign-up bonus give you a chance to save a lot of money on your home improvements by earning cash back on all of the purchases you make along the way.
-To top it off, cardholders will also enjoy 0% APR for 12 months, which is twice as long as the Home Depot and Lowe’s credit cards.
+To top it off, cardholders will also enjoy 0% APR for 14 months, which is more than twice as long as the Home Depot and Lowe’s credit cards.

 Best of Both Worlds: Low Interest AND Cash Back Rewards